GreatWizard/reliure/README.md

 #### Options:

+- `-c`, `--config`: The configuration file/directory to process
-- `--epub`: specify to bound the epub format
+- `--epub`: Specify to bound the epub format
-- `--mobi`: specify to bound the mobi format
+- `--mobi`: Specify to bound the mobi format
-- `--pdf`: specify to bound the pdf format
+- `--pdf`: Specify to bound the pdf format
-- `--kindlegen-path`: specify the kindlegen location
+- `--kindlegen-path`: Specify the kindlegen location
-- `-v`, `--version`: print the version number
+- `-v`, `--version`: Print the version number
-- `-h`, `--help`: print usage information
+- `-h`, `--help`: Print usage information

 #### Examples: